JK-Radio/SARassist-D4H/personnel/README.md

 ./getMembers-APIv2.py --token <yourD4H_API_TOKEN --group "<your SAR GROUP>"
 ```

-it is assumed that you have copied this file into the SARAssit documents folder.
+it is assumed that you have copied this file into the SARAssist documents folder.